-The Japanese take on the traditional Italian dish combined the tried-and-true green tea-red bean pairing with lighter flavours to suit a more delicate palette.
+The Japanese take on the traditional Italian dish combined the tried-and-true green tea-red bean pairing with lighter flavours to suit a more delicate palate.
 I deemed it a unique twist on tiramisu, but not nearly as indulgent nor caffeinated enough to curb cravings.
 Swapping the standard red bean layer for a matcha custard would have also solidified depth and intensity.

 In the original recipe, ladyfingers are commonly brushed with a mixture of coffee liquor and/or simple syrup prior to the layering of the mascarpone layer; Little Pebbles' rendition was devoid of alcohol and only retained a minimal amount of syrup, leaving much to be desired.